42 Holocaust and World War II Children’s Books

 This post may contain affiliate links.

-Here are some picture books and chapter books for children about the Holocaust and World War II that will teach children more about this dark period in history.
-(I have only listed a few YA books but if you have a teenager, encourage the to read with Maus by Art Spiegelman, the Pulitzer prize-winning, critically acclaimed graphic novel.)
+(I have only listed a few YA books, but if you have a teenager, encourage them to read Maus by Art Spiegelman, the Pulitzer prize-winning, critically acclaimed graphic novel.)

-The Holocaust & World War II
+Books about the Holocaust & World War II

-Picture Books
+Picture Books About the Holocaust

 The Cats in Krasinski Square by Karen Hesse, illustrated by Wendy Watson

-Stone Angel by Jane Yolen, illustrated by
+Stone Angel by Jane Yolen, illustrated by Katie May Green

 Six Million Paper Clips by Peter W. Schroeder and Dagmar Schroeder-Hildebrand